Kodemannen/TetrisAI/README.md

 # ReinforcementLearnerForTetris
-Using reinforcement learning to train a tetris playing AI.
+Using reinforcement learning to train an AI to play Tetris.
+Plays using a GNOME Tetris clone called Quadrapassel.